-The fair values of The Residence, Lurke Street, Bedford and Boleyn Court, Botwell Lane, Hayes have been determined based on valuations performed by accredited independent valuers, Montagu Evans LLP.
-For quarterly reporting, internal valuation models are used to value the investment properties.
+The fair value of The Boleyn Court, Botwell Lane, Hayes has been determined based on Manager's valuation adopting the methodology previously adopted by accredited independent valuers, Montagu Evans LLP.

 Subsequent expenditure is charged to the asset's carrying amount only when it is probable that future economic benefits associated with the item will flow to the Fund and the cost of the item can be measured reliably.
 All other repairs and maintenance costs are charged to the Statement of Total Comprehensive Income during the financial period in which they are incurred.